 All those are precisely the reasons why we named Naxos as our Greek Holiday Destination of the Year for 2013 (see our December 31 2013 post for more about that).

-Click on the link to page 2 of this post (under the photo below) to continue reading and to see dozens of photos illustrating our Top 15 reasons to visit Naxos.
-(Note: The reasons are listed randomly; there is no special significance to the numerical order in which each item is presented.)
+Click on the link below to continue reading and to see dozens of photos illustrating our Top 15 reasons to visit Naxos.

 CONTINUED ON PAGE 2